JechoJekov/WpfLocalization/README.md

 *Please refer to the [Wiki](https://github.com/JechoJekov/WpfLocalization/wiki/) for a complete feature list and examples.*

-* Both dependency and non-dependency properties
+* Supports both dependency and non-dependency properties
+* Changing the culture automatically updates all localized properties
 * Any data type for which there is a `TypeConverter` (including images, icons, fonts, colors, enumerations, margins, etc.)
 * Bindings
 * Templates